The Parkland and River Walks are open every day throughout the year.

 Lady Louisa’s influence at Castletown can be seen not only inside the house, but also in the carefully laid out parkland that surrounds the house.
 Alterations to the landscape at Castletown began during Katherine Conolly’s stewardship of the estate and included the creation of vistas from the house to the Wonderful Barn and the Conolly Folly in the early 1740.
 Early demesne maps also show a pond at the rear of the house and clearly marked pathways through the woodland behind.

 Influenced by the improvements made by her sister Emily at Carton, Lady Louisa turned to the Castletown parkland south of the house towards the River Liffey and created a designed landscape in the ‘natural’ style championed by Capability Brown.
-The parkland includes meadows, waterways and woodlands with man-made accents carefully inserted into nature for the walker to discover and enjoy: a classical temple, a gothic lodge, clusters of once rare imported trees dotting wide open spaces, still ponds, cascades and watercourses, all enhance the pleasure of outdoor activities around an extensive network of paths which were restored in 2012–13 by the OPW with support from Fáilte Ireland.
-In addition to this wonderful amenity for outdoor recreation, the Pleasure Gardens beside the house were restored in 2016, creating tranquil haven in between the house and eighteenth-century Farmyard.
+The parkland includes meadows, waterways and woodlands with man-made accents carefully inserted into nature for the walker to discover and enjoy: a classical temple, a gothic lodge, clusters of once rare imported trees dotting wide open spaces, still ponds, cascades and watercourses, all enhance the pleasure of outdoor activities around an extensive network of paths which were restored in 2011–13 by the OPW with support from Fáilte Ireland.
+In addition to this wonderful amenity for outdoor recreation, the Pleasure Grounds beside the house were restored in 2016, creating a tranquil haven in between the house and eighteenth-century Farmyard.
 The Farmyard, another landmark owed to Lady Louisa’s indefatigable entrepreneurial spirit, is itself undergoing restoration and is being opened, bit by bit, to visitors.

 The Batty Langley Lodge